-Family of San Francisco man killed with stolen police gun files claim
+CPM files claim for family of San Francisco man killed with stolen police gun

 Tears welled in Mayra Perez’s eyes as she recalled the night her son came home from work bleeding to death.
 He had just been shot twice — once in the chest and once in the right hip — but still had the power to stagger down the street to his home in San Francisco’s Mission District.